Justin Bieber: Public image

-In 2013 and 2014, Bieber's teen heart-throb and clean-cut image was drastically affected due to his involvement in several controversial events.
-During this period, he abandoned his pet monkey in Germany, vomited onstage, was videoed while urinating in a bucket, cursed at a photograph of Bill Clinton, wore a gas mask in public, allegedly spat on fans (although this was later debunked), was involved in an explicit image with a stripper, and allegedly assaulted his bodyguard and a limo driver.
-Bieber's uncle, Brad Bieber, said that his troublesome behaviour was caused by his break-up with Selena Gomez.
-In its March 2014 edition, Rolling Stone put Bieber on its cover alongside the title "Bad Boy".
-The same year, Bieber adopted the pseudonym "Bizzle".
+In 2014, Bieber adopted the pseudonym "Bizzle".
 During the "Bizzle" phase, Bieber donned a quiff and often wore thick gold chains and baseball caps.

-In his early 20s, following the release of Purpose, Bieber's public image changed in a more positive light.
-He donned bleached blond hair and often wore rock-branded t-shirts—including Marilyn Manson and Kurt Cobain t-shirts—flannel shirts, denim jackets, and ripped jeans.
+Following the release of Purpose in 2015, Bieber appeared with bleached blond hair and often wore rock-branded T-shirts—including Marilyn Manson and Kurt Cobain T-shirts—flannel shirts, denim jackets, and ripped jeans.
 He also wore kilts, a trend of 1990s fashion, on several occasions.
 Vogue remarked that his fashion during this period was reminiscent of grunge fashion during the 1990s.
 After his marriage in 2018, Bieber's persona continued to change.
-As his fan base got older and he got married, he transitioned away from the teenage heart-throb image, taking on a more mature personality and a more soft-spoken style of speech.
+As his fanbase got older and he got married, he transitioned away from the teenage heart-throb image, adopting a more mature personality and soft-spoken style of speech.
 In an interview with Vogue in February 2019, Bieber said that he would "laugh at his past self".